eielsen/eielsen.github.io/_posts/2018-10-10-tracking-of-staircase-trajectories.md

+---
+layout: post
+title: "Designing and evaluating a control law for tracking staircase reference trajectories"
+supervisor: A/Prof Arnfinn A. Eielsen
+date: 2018-10-10
+---

-## Designing and evaluating a control law for tracking staircase reference trajectories
+[comment]: ## Designing and evaluating a control law for tracking staircase reference trajectories

+[comment]: *Supervisor: Assoc. prof. Arnfinn A. Eielsen*

 *Supervisor: A/Prof Arnfinn A. Eielsen*